schatzsr/CS6065-Python-File-Sharing-using-RPyC/README.md

     client.py <share_folder_name> <receive_folder_name> <ip>

 After successfully connecting to a server you may use the following commands.

-    ls
-        This will list the available files nested under what user has uploaded them to the server.
-The id for both user and document will precede the listing.
+ls - This will list the available files nested under what user has uploaded them to the server.
+The id for both user and document will precede the listing. \n
-    #<user_id>:<doc_id>
-        This will obtain the associated document from the user who's id you pass. q
+#user_id>:<doc_id> - This will obtain the associated document from the user who's id you pass. \n
-        This will remove you from the server.
+q - This will remove you from the server. \n

 Known Issues:

-    *If a user disconnects the server needs to be reset.
+    If a user disconnects the server needs to be reset.
-        (ReferenceError: weakly-referenced object no longer exists)